I have noticed

 In the 16th century, the pineapple was hard to get, easy to spoil, and delicious.
 As such, it became a symbol of luxury and wealth.

-The invention of the canner made getting pineapples far more accessible and cheaper, which allowed more people to buy.
+The invention of the canner made getting pineapples far more accessible and cheaper, which allowed more people to buy them.
 The idea of hospitality grew popular among non-wealthy homes since they could now bring the humbled fruit into their homes.

 And that's that.

-I have pineapples here and there throughout my house, most having to do with candles.
+I have pineapples throughout my house, most having to do with candles.
 They make me think of open doors with friends and family.
 Feeling or extending hospitality is a quiet and gentle thing.
 We could do with more.🍍